#1 Home Improvement Retailer

 The Home Depot Garden Center at Bartlett

 It's time to start thinking of spring.
-We're here to help you prepare for fragrant breezes, warmer temperatures, and sprouts poking up out of the ground.
-Planting seeds indoors means you'll be ready to transplant spring flowers and young veggie plants when the frosts are through and the ground thaws.
-You might even want to directly sow organic seeds into the earth.
+Sweep the gazebo and clean out the shed to prepare for warmer temperatures, sprouts poking out of the ground, and fragrant breezes.
+Planting seeds indoors near a sunny window means you'll be ready to transplant spring flowers and young veggie plants when the ground thaws and the frosts are through.
+You might even want to plant organic seeds directly into the earth.
+What better way to start than by exploring your favorite local plant nursery, The Garden Center in Bartlett?

 Plant Hardiness Zones Explained

 For example, you could transplant bell peppers outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
-You'll have good results with plants that have your zone number or less.
+For best results, choose plants in your zone number or less.
 In other words, a Zone 9 garden can support plants listed as Zones 1–9.
-The timeframe to direct sow outdoors in your garden is often around a month later than the indoor start date.
-Always read your seed packet for details.
-If you start seeds later than recommended, it's not ideal, but it will likely even out as time passes.
+You can plant seeds indoors roughly a month before you can plant them outside, known as direct sow.
+Read your seed packet for details.
+If you start them later than recommended, it's not ideal, but it should even out as time passes.

 Gardening in Your Growing Zone